unadlib/mutative/README.md

 Mutative is up to 6x faster than naive handcrafted reducer for updating immutable arrays.

-## Motivation

-Writing immutable updates by hand is usually difficult, prone to errors, and cumbersome.
-Immer helps us write simpler immutable updates with "mutative" logic.

-But its performance issue causes a runtime performance overhead.
-Immer must have auto-freeze enabled by default(Performance will be worse if auto-freeze is disabled), such immutable state with Immer is not common.
-In scenarios such as cross-processing, remote data transfer, etc., we have to constantly freeze these immutable data.

-There are more parts that could be improved, such as better type inference, non-intrusive markup, support for more types of immutability, Safer immutability, [more edge cases](test/immer-non-support.test.ts), and so on.

-This is why Mutative was created.

 ## Mutative vs Immer Performance

 > Mutative passed all of Immer's test cases.